cmp-202/ssh2shell/README.md

 Sudo Commands:
 --------------
-The code detects if a sudo command is used and will look for a password prompt if it has not already responsed with a password previously.
+The code detects if a sudo command is used and will look for a password prompt if it has not already responded with a password previously.
 If sshObj.server.sudoPassword is set then it will use that value in all cases or will drop back to use sshObj.server.password if it isn't. (see *Tunnelling through another host*, especially the detail on which host you can run sudo commands on if passwords differ.)
-If sudo su is deteccted an extra exit command will be added to close the session correctly once all commands are complete.
+If sudo su is detected an extra exit command will be added to close the session correctly once all commands are complete.

 If your sudo password is incorrect an error message will be returned and the session closed.
 If verbose is set to true the password that was used will also be returned with the error message.

+**Using su**
+Using su is also possible.
+Use the **Responding to command prompts** method outline below to detect the `su username` command and the `/password:\s/i` prompt then respond with user password using stream.write.

 Notification commands:
 ----------------------
 There are two notification commands that can be added to the command array but are not processed in the shell.

-1. "msg:This is a message intended for monitoring the process as it runs" The text after `msg:` is outputted throught whatever method the msg.send function uses.
+1. "msg:This is a message intended for monitoring the process as it runs" The text after `msg:` is outputted through whatever method the msg.send function uses.
 It might be to the console or a chat room or a log file but is considered direct response back to whatever or whoever is watching the process to notify them of what is happening.
 2. "\`SessionText notification\`" will add the message between the \` to the sessionText variable that contains all of the session responses and is passed to the onEnd callback function.
 The reason for not using echo or printf commands is that you see both the command and the message in the sessionTest result which is pointless when all you want is the message.

 Verbose: